The handcopy shows two vertical wedges but on the basis of the 3D scan -ma is more likely.

 |

-Possibly, the augur is Zapalli, author of the only two entries where the augur’s name is preserved.
-However, we cannot exclude other augurs also contributed to this text (see also the discussion in Introductio).
+Possibly, the augur is Zapalli, the author of the only two entries where the augur’s name is preserved.
+However, we cannot rule out the possibility that other augurs also contributed to this text (see also the discussion in Introductio).

-This sentence is unusual, as the subject is not expressed.
-The bird’s name might be expected in the following break, but the word order would be uncommon in the standard formulary.
-The sentence cannot be referring to the previous bird, since this “flew away …”, a movement that typically concludes the description of a bird’s flight.
+This sentence is unusual for two reasons: the subject is not expressed, and the formula is atypical, as flights from the ‘unfavorable’ side are as a rule only associated with the adverb ‘down’ (not ‘up’).
+One might expect the bird’s name to follow in the break, but the word order is atypical in the standard formulary.
+Otherwise, the sentence cannot refer to the previously mentioned bird, since this bird “flew away,” a movement that typically concludes the description of a bird's flight.

 |